Stable ALS Approximation in the TT-Format for Rank-Adaptive Tensor Completion

 \subsection{Approximation of a Tensor with Near Uniform Singular Spectrum}

 At first, we consider the completion of the following tensor:

 This tensor is not low rank, but has well ordered modes and uniformly exponentially decaying singular values.
-It can therefore very well be approximated with uniform ranks.
-For a black box, rank adaptive algorithm however, this is not trivial to recognize) and the low variance of results suggests that mostly \oldwo{the}\newwo{a near} best approximation is found.
+It can therefore very well be approximated with uniform ranks (for a black box, rank adaptive algorithm however, this is not trivial to recognize) and the low variance of results suggests that mostly \oldwo{the}\newwo{a near} best approximation is found.
 Hence, standard ALS can barely be outperformed.
 The results are plotted in Figure \ref{domino_plot} (see Appendix C for Table \ref{domino_table}).